Controversy and Clinical Insights into the Health Effects and Breast Cancer

 - Why bio-identical progesterone is truly the “wonder hormone” that helps with sleep, anxiety, irritability, PMS…and more…and how it is protective against breast cancer (and could save your marriage!)

-- Why oral synthetic progesterone (Provera) is a bad choice, clearly linked to increase the risk of strokes and heart disease.
+- Why oral synthetic progesterone (Provera) is a bad choice, clearly linked to increasing the risk of strokes and heart disease.

 - Why just taking a hormone is never enough (hint: you need to improve your lifestyle decisions)!